furgerf/304cr-assignment-2/DESIGN.md

 -  Health (100): Each player starts with 100 health.
 -  Health Threshold (10-50): A threshold is used for players to determine whether they are still healthy or not.
 -  Shooting Accuracy (0.85-0.95): Not all players are equally good at hitting their targets.
 The accuracy determines whether a bullet hits its target.
--  Headshot Change (0.1-0.2): If a player does hit his opponent, he has a chance of hitting the opponent's head, which would double the damage.
+-  Headshot Change (0.1-0.2): If a player does hit his opponent, he has a chance of hitting the opponent's head, doubling the damage.
 -  Back Damage (35-75): The base damage that is dealt if the player shoots at an opponent from the back or the side.
--  Front Damage (35-Back Damage): It is assumed that it is harder to attack an enemy from the front and he is likely to have stronger armor, damage dealt to the front is less than damage dealt to the back.
+-  Front Damage (35-Back Damage): It is assumed that it is harder to attack an enemy from the front and he is likely to have stronger armor, thus damage dealt to the front is less than damage dealt to the back.
+This gives an advantage to the player that _finds_ his opponent over the player that has been found.
 -  Ammo (3): Each player has 3 bullets.
 When a player is out of bullets, he uses his knife and his damage is halved.
 -  Slowness (200-350): This determines how slow the player is.
 This is a value in milliseconds which is the time it takes the player to move from one tile to the next.
 - Visibility (5): How far the player can see in the maze.